-- full bins are then transferred to the chemical waste bunker.

-- bins without labels or improper bins must not be placed in the chemical waste bunker!
-Please, contact Annegret Sachse in this case

-- bins must no be filled beyond 90%

-of the container volume in order

-to provide enough space for

-expansion of reaction gases
+- full bins are transferred to the chemical waste bunker. - bins without labels or improper bins must not be placed in the chemical waste bunker!
+Please, contact Annegret Sachse in this case - bins must not be filled beyond 90% of the container volume in order to provide enough space for expansion of reaction gases

-- do not close the cap tightly as long as chemical reaction are possible (in order for the reaction gases to be relieved) - close tap tightly before transferring to the chemical waste bunker - important: don't hurry, take your time - further information:
+- do not close the cap tightly as long as chemical reaction are possible (you may first close the cap and shake the bin fiercely to induce a reaction) - close tap tightly before transferring to the chemical waste bunker - important: don't hurry, take your time - further information: